Item 6: Embrace the newtype pattern

 Bypassing the Orphan Rule for Traits

 The other common, but more subtle, scenario that requires the newtype pattern revolves around Rust's orphan rule.
-Roughly speaking, this says that you can only implement a trait for a type if:
+Roughly speaking, this says that a crate can implement a trait for a type only if one of the following conditions holds:

 Attempting to implement a foreign trait for a foreign type: